 Photo Credit: Ignacio Palomo Duarte

-She was formerly Senior Advisor to US CTO Todd Park, with a portfolio focusing on both the VA and liberating government data to fuel innovation, create jobs, and improve the lives of everyday Americans.
-As part of the inaugural class of 18 Presidential Innovation Fellows, Marina served as the first Entrepreneur-in-Residence at the US Department of Education, where she worked with internal and private sector innovators to use open educational data as fuel for apps and services that can help achieve national priorities such as increasing college affordability and completion rates.
+She was formerly Senior Advisor to U.S. CTO Todd Park, with a portfolio focusing on the VA.
+As part of the inaugural class of 18 Presidential Innovation Fellows, Marina served as the first Entrepreneur-in-Residence at the US Department of Education, where she worked with internal and private sector innovators to use open educational data and standards as fuel for apps and services that can help achieve national priorities such as increasing college affordability and completion rates.

-Prior to joining the federal government, Marina was Founder & CEO of the business efficiency consulting firm The Type-A Way and author of Business Efficiency for Dummies.
+Prior to joining the federal government, Marina was Founder & CEO of the business efficiency consulting firm The Type-A Way and author of the book Business Efficiency for Dummies.
+She has also been recognized as a Technology and Democracy Fellow at the Harvard Kennedy School and is a proud alum of The Taft School.

 Contact Marina at me-(at)-marinamartin.com